mentatbear/community_corps/constitution/05_legislative.md

 A Senator serves for a 10 year term, for up to 2 terms (20 years).

+Each State can have up to 3 Senators, but they are limited to 1 vote.
+In the event of a tie, the vote is to abstain.

-The Governor of the State's Senator appoints the Temporary Senator if a Senator cannot complete their term.
+The Governor of the State appoints a replacement Senator if a Senator cannot complete their term.
 The State will elect a new Senator within 60 standard days.

 All votes by Legislators and Justices should be public record.